Sound Journeys is the London Philharmonic Orchestra's project that works with pupils with Special Educational Needs (SEN) in South London.

 The project also ran in Haymerle School, working with young children with autism and social communication difficulties.

-Sound Journeys is generously supported by The Viney Family.
+Sound Journeys is generously supported by John Horniman’s Children’s Trust and The Viney Family.